peace220/NumberGame/README.md

 Execute the file:
 in terminal
+1. npm i --force// to install all the dependency
+2. npx hardhat node // to create a blockchain
+3. npx hardhat run scripts/deploy.js --network localhost // to deploy the contract into the blockchain
-1. cd src
+4. cd src // go to src
-2. npm start
+5. npm start // to start react file